rebebba/ProbUncertainty/README.md

 (2) profile likelihood-based confidence intervals of the difference in probability, (3) score confidence intervals of the difference in probability

-Please cite: Rebecca Nagel, Graeme Ruxton, and Michael Morrissey.
-2023.
-"Classical test, linear models, and their extensions for the analysis of 2x2 contingency tables"
+Please cite: "Classical test, linear models, and their extensions for the analysis of 2x2 contingency tables"

 To install:
 ```